Alunacoz/BX-Editor-FX/README.md

 | `Ctrl+V` | Paste at playhead position |
 | `Escape` | Exit record mode / clear selection |

+Arrow keys set depth when **one or more** markers are selected (not just one).
+When nothing is selected they step the playhead.

 ---

 ## Timeline Controls

 ### Marker Timeline

-- **Click** empty space → seek to that frame and clear selection
+- **Click** empty space → seek and clear selection
-- **Click** a marker → select it; seek to it on release (not during drag)
+- **Click** a marker → select it; seek on release (the playhead does **not** move while dragging, so you can pre-position it as a snap target)
-- **Drag** a selected marker left/right → move it; snaps to playhead within 10px — the playhead does **not** move while dragging so you can pre-position it as a snap target
+- **Drag** a marker → move it; snaps to playhead within 10px
 - **Shift+Click** → range-select from last click
 - **Ctrl+Click** → toggle individual markers
-- **Scroll wheel** → scroll
-- **Ctrl+Scroll** → zoom in/out
+- **Scroll wheel** → scroll; **Ctrl+Scroll** → zoom
-- Drag the **resize handle** above the toolbar to change timeline height
+- Drag the **resize handle** above the toolbar to change height

-Marker diamonds are drawn at their depth position on the waveform (depth 0 = top, depth 1 = bottom), white with an accent or teal outline when selected or nearest.
+Marker diamonds sit at their depth position on the waveform (depth 0 = top, depth 1 = bottom), white fill with accent/teal outline when selected or nearest.

 ### Effects Timeline

 - **Double-click** empty row → open effect type picker
-- **Drag** an effect block → move it; drag vertically to change layer
+- **Drag** a block horizontally → move it; drag vertically to change layer
 - **Drag** left/right edge → resize duration
-- **Click** → select it and open its properties in the right panel
+- **Click** → select and open properties
 - **Del** → delete selected effect

+Effects on the **same layer** collide — they cannot overlap.
+Dragging one into another pushes up to the neighbour's edge.
+Drag far enough past a neighbour and the block passes through to the other side; the barrier then applies from that side when you drag back.
+To overlap effects intentionally, place them on **different layers**.

 ---

 ## Record Mode

-Press `R` to enter record mode (only available while the video is playing — the button is disabled when paused).
-The video auto-plays on entry.
+Press `R` to enter record mode.
+If the video is paused it starts automatically.
 While playing:

 | Key | Depth stamped |
 |-----|---------------|